 Pulsed Dye Laser is a laser used to treat vascular abnormalities, such as redness of acne and rosacea, angiomas (red growths), leg veins, scars/keloids, and brown pigmented lesions (lentigines).
 V-Beam works by dispensing intense but gentle burst of light that selectively destroys the blood vessels without damaging the surrounding skin and tissues.
-Cosmetically sensitive areas, such as face, neck, and V of chest can be easily treated.
+Cosmetically sensitive areas, such as the face, neck, and V of the chest can be easily treated.
 Pain is usually minor, and your doctor will use a topical anesthetic prior to treatment to decrease your discomfort as much as possible.
 The laser system also uses a cooling mechanism that helps to minimize pain even further.
 More than one session is usually necessary to achieve optimal results.
-Most patients experience some redness, bruising and/or swelling that fades rapidly.
-This is usually easily covered with make up.
+Most patients experience some redness, bruising, and/or swelling that fades rapidly.
+This is usually easily covered with makeup.
 Our doctors recommend SPF30-50 sunscreen immediately after the procedure.
 Please tell your doctor if you have a tendency to develop cold sores so that preventive medication can be prescribed.